ousaro/UniversalDataParser/README.md

 2. **Tokenizer** splits input into tokens (lexemes) for each format.
 3. **Parser** (e.g., JSONParser) builds an **AST** (Node tree) using manual, recursive descent parsing.
 4. **AST Nodes** (Composite/LeafNode) represent data structure.
+5. **VisitorFactory** creates visitors for different operations.
-5. **Visitors** operate on the AST for pretty printing, validation, or format conversion.
+6**Visitors** operate on the AST for pretty printing, validation, or format conversion.

 ---